 To contribute to accurate and objective reporting of the bilateral relationship between Armenians and Azerbaijanis through increased stakeholder awareness of existing bias in traditional and on-line media coverage of Armenia-Azerbaijan relations.
 The Yerevan Press Club (Armenia) and Yeni Nesil (Azerbaijan) accomplished a baseline assessment of the bias in Internet-based media in Azerbaijan and Armenia, and produced a media bias glossary.
 The media assessment and the glossary are two major components of the ‘Unbiased e-Media Coverage of Armenia-Azerbaijan Relations’ project jointly implemented by EPF Armenia and EPF Azerbaijan under funding from the UK FCO.

 The report covering the monitoring results is available here

 www.WAR Documentary was produced by Internews in Armenia and Azerbaijan describing the existing e-media bias in covering Arm-Az relations and its negative effects.

-Four TV talk shows aired in Yerevan and six regions of Armenia in March-June 2011 featured the project and the key Armenian participants, which made it possible for EPF to present the online peace discourse to the wider public.
-Visual products of the two stages of the project: the film “Passenger” and the four cartoons were aired and discussed, with the project participants invited as guest speakers.
+Four TV talk shows aired in Yerevan and six regions of Armenia in March-June 2011, which featured the project and the key Armenian participants, which made it possible for EPF to present the online peace discourse to the wider public.
+Visual products of the two stages of the project, which included the film “Passenger” and the four cartoons were aired and discussed, for which the project participants invited as guest speakers.
 The average viewership of EPF’s TV talk shows on Yerkir Media TV is about 3,000 per talk show.